AlirezaAhani/alirezaahani.github.io/posts/api-extraction-from-tehran-bus-app.md

 ```
 Vising the page, it returns a database name
 (e.g. `ECF2405141154.sqlite.gz`)
-and it is appended to url to obtain a download link.
+and it is appended to URL to obtain a download link.
 (`http://www.irantracking.com/ETAAPP/ANDROID/ECF2405141154.sqlite.gz`).
 Opening the database, it has the following schema:
 ```sql